Jim Marshall (Georgia politician): Post-Congressional career

 Marshall took office as president of the United States Institute of Peace on September 14, 2012.

 In June 2013, Marshall was named one of the 100 most influential people in the world for armed violence reduction by the British advocacy organization Action on Armed Violence.

 In May 2013, Marshall was named by U.S. Rep. Adam Smith (D-WA) to the National Defense Panel, which assesses the Department of Defense's Quadrennial Defense Review.

 Marshall was a visiting professor at Princeton University, where he taught in 2011.
 In February, 2011, he joined the Board of the National Futures Association.

 Personal life

 Marshall lives in Macon with his wife Camille Hope, the daughter of National Hurricane Center meteorologist John Hope, and for whom Hurricane Camille was named.
 They have two children, Mary and Robert, both of whom attended his alma mater, Princeton University.
 His great-great-great-grandfather is former U.S. Congressman and famed inventor Hezekiah Bradley Smith.

 His grandfather Brigadier General James C. Marshall was the first District Engineer of the Manhattan Engineer District in World War II and as such was the initial commander of the atomic bomb project.
+His brother Mike Marshall was the long time editor of the Mobile Press-Register.